Skip to main content Skip to accessibility

 Areas of Special Protection (ASP’s)

-ASP’s are areas designated under the law.
-They provide legal protection for wild animals, birds or plants from disturbance or harm during critical phases of their life cycle.
+ASPs are areas of land that provide legal protection for wild animals, birds or plants from disturbance or harm during critical phases of their life cycle.

 Areas of Special Protection (ASP)